josephsenyonjo25/CapstoneProject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a Capstone Project for my Per Scholas Training bootcamp (June 15 2020 - September 25, 2020(graduation day).
+It is still a work in progress.